oussama1010/udt/trunk/MRD/README.txt

 =================
 I will try to answer & document your questions here, so feel free to ask Qs :

-Q1: When will the program finish ?
+Q1: When will the program be finish ?
 A1: Soon :)

 Q2: